 - Other ones have Roundish, dark green with white stripe with 5 to 8 cm height.

-- Last one have Tapering, green and striped, 5–8 cm long.
+- Last one has Tapering, green and striped, 5–8 cm long.

-Patola or Trichosanthes diocia is a great medicinal plant explained in Ayurvedic literature and in modern science.
-Patola is mentioned in the several Ayurvedic texts in the treatment of severe diseases, in ayurveda except patola it is also known as lulka, tikta, panduka, rajiphala, amritphala, pratika, kushthaha, meki, parvara, kulaka, nagaphala, Karkashacchada and Tiktottama.
+Patola or Trichosanthes dioica is a great medicinal plant explained in Ayurvedic literature and in modern science.
+Patola is mentioned in the several Ayurvedic texts in the treatment of severe diseases, in Ayurveda except Patola it is also known as lulka, tikta, panduka, rajiphala, amritphala, pratika, kushthaha, meki, parvara, kulaka, nagaphala, Karkashacchada and Tiktottama.

 - Subkingdom - Tracheobionta